Recipes

 Make a long shallow cut along the top of the bread with a sharp knife and brush with the egg wash.

-Carefully lift the Reynolds parchment paper and place on the hot stone.
+Carefully lift the silpat or parchment and place on the hot stone.

 Bake loaf in the preheated oven for approx. 30 minutes or until it sounds hollow when tapped on the bottom.